DanStemGenomics/danstemgenomics.github.io/README.md

 ## Welcome to the Genomics Platform

-### Starting a Genomics project
+### Support: Starting a Genomics project

-To start a project, discuss some ideas, ask questions, or anything else related to the platform, please fill the service request form [here](https://docs.google.com/forms/d/e/1FAIpQLSdDL5n5b9VUTmzlNfrIBBPkMy2vMGx1i1L_gF8Xd82A3EMhiQ/viewform).
+To start a project, discuss some ideas, ask questions, or anything else related to the platform, please contact us via genomics@sund.ku.dk.

+### Service: Direct sequencing

+If you are already familiar with our direct sequencing process (i.e. we have discussed it together in a meeting and given you all information so that you can use it), you can use the [Direct Sequencing Service](/directsequencing/).

 ### Help on Computing

 The Genomics Platform does not provide computing resources, but can help in getting access and using existing resources:
 - Danish National HPC [Computerome](/computerome/)
-- KU-IT server for DanStem computational experts [DanGPU](/dangpu/)
+- KU-IT server for computational researchers [DanGPU](/dangpu/)

 ### Pipelines